How can I make decisions for someone who has lost capacity?

 Anyone who is over the age of 18 can apply to the Court to be a deputy for a person who lacks capacity.
 The Court will look at the suitability of each proposed deputy and make the final decision on who to appoint.

 Ideally, the deputyship application should be made by someone who knows the person who has lost mental capacity well, understands their wishes and can involve them as much as possible in making decisions — for example, a family member or close friend.

-If you are acting as a deputy, you must take care not to exceed your authority.
-With that in mind, you may need to go back to the Court of Protection to seek further permissions.
+If you are acting as a deputy, you must not exceed the authority set out in the court order.
 For example, you will generally need additional authority to make a loan on behalf of a person who lacks capacity, to make large gifts or use the person’s funds to support another.